sihongho/Baseline_Project_MADDPG/README.md

 # MADDPG Baseline

 We provide the training data by using MADDPG in 8 MPE scenarios.
-Pictures, training records, training data, trained models are all included.
+Pictures, testing data (in ./benchmark_files/), training data (in ./learning_curves/), trained models (in ./models/) are all included.

 List of scenarios